Loading...

 Vertical Kilometre 5km

-If you’re going to feel the burn for a full 1,000m of climbing, you should do it on a course as stunning as it is brutal!
-In four unique sections on a course only those that ran it in 2022 know about, you will feel your kunanyi story grow taller with each step!
-The Vertical Kilometre is certified by the International Skyrunning Federation.
+If you’re going to feel the burn for a full 1,000m of climbing, you should do it on a course as stunning as it is challenging!
+With four unique sections on a course that only previous runners know about, you'll learn trail running's best kept secret: you don’t have to runs up hills!
+This is the perfect event for anyone looking for a challenge: whether you’re a walker, hiker, or trail run enthusiast!
+This is Australia’s only certified Vertical Kilometre!

 Join our mailing list now to access pre-sales: